Agnes Ethel: Theatrical career

-In September 1872 Ethel appeared in Agnes, presented by the Union Square Theatre.
+In September 1872, she appeared in Agnes, presented by the Union Square Theatre.
 The play was written especially for her by Victorien Sardou.
 It ran for one hundred nights.

 She retired at the height of her career for quiet domesticity.
 She took part in charities and assisted struggling actors and actresses.
 She performed only twice more on stage, appearing on both occasions in support of charity.